blakecole/blakecole-hugo/content/authors/admin/_index.md

 # - Visitors
 ---

-Blake Cole is a doctoral candidate in the **MIT-WHOI Joint Program in Applied Ocean Science and Engineering**.
-He is a member of the Laboratory for Autonomous Marine Sensing Systems (LAMSS) at the Massachusetts Institute of Technology, coadvised by Peter Traykovski and Henrik Schmidt.
-His research interests include marine vehicle autonomy, hydrodynamics, and feedback control systems.
-Specifically, he is interested in developing economical, robust, long-range autonomous surface vehicles, capable of collecting meteorological and oceanographic data over extended periods of time.
+Blake Cole received his Ph.D. in Mechanical Engineering from the **Massachusetts Institute of Technology**.
+He was part of the MIT-WHOI Joint Program, and was coadvised by Dr. Peter Traykovski and Prof. Henrik Schmidt.
+While at MIT, Blake developed a first-of-its-kind design optimization methodology for aerodynamically-actuated wingsails, and validated his approach using a bespoke in-situ data aquisition rig called the _WingDAQ_.
+He also made meaningful contributions to the field of marine vehicle autonomy, including a novel instantiation of the unscented Kalman filter that is particularly well-suited to long-distance vessel tracking and collision avoidance.
+Moving forward, Blake remains interested in designing, building, and testing new types of uncrewed surface vehicles and flying machines.